romhackraces/baserom/README.md

 ## Getting Started

-The first thing you're going to do, for the build system to work properly, is to put you a copy of your unmodified Super Mario World ROM in the main folder of this baserom renamed to `clean.smc`.
+The first thing you're going to do is provide your copy of Super Mario World.
+For the build system to work properly, you'll need to provide a clean copy of a headered (U) [!]
+ROM Super Mario World ROM renamed to 'clean.smc'.
+Ensure the file extension is `.smc` and not `.sfc`.

 ### Initialize the Baserom